GMAT idioms list for better scoring

 Attend toTo give attention to or deal with something or someone.The teacher asked the students to attend to their assignments.

-Benefit byTo gain advantage or profit from something or someone.The students will benefit by practising mock language tests.
+Benefit byTo gain an advantage or profit from something or someone.The students will benefit by practising mock language tests.

 Collaborate withTo work together or cooperate with someone or a group.The two organisations collaborated on a research project.